 In (\ref{num:forces_aero_coeff_under_damage}), the multiplicative factors $\lambda_{\star,i}$ and the bias terms $\lambda_{\star}^{\mathrm{asym}}$ account for the modeled damage effects.
 Further, Oswald efficiency number and the aspect ratio are denoted by $e_0$ and $AR$.
 Substituting (\ref{num:prop_and_grav_forces}), (\ref{num:aero_forces_gen_equation}), (\ref{num:forces_aero_coeff_under_damage}) into (\ref{num:total_forces_gen_equation}) gives the total forces as

 with

 and \( F_{T} = ^T \).

-For the moments, we assume the propulsive force is aligned with the aircraft's centerline, meaning that only the aerodynamic effects need to be considered in $M$.
-The aerodynamic moments can be expressed as
+We assume the propulsive force to be aligned with the aircraft's centerline, meaning that only the aerodynamic moments need to be considered in the calculation of $M$.
+The aerodynamic moments are

 with aerodynamic coefficients for roll, pitch, and yaw being defined by

 and